longtime2ps/learngit/readme.txt

 Git gives us new control version tool.
 Git has a good property to control code.
 Git provides us a sharp equipment in coding.
+Git is a new open source version control software.